stecavalli/Reg-and-Log-System-Unity/README.md

 with your Google mail data.
  <br>
  <br>
-Use the SQL code you find here to create the "accounts" table in the "test" database.
+Use the <i>SQL code</i> you find in the list above to create the "accounts" table in the "test" database.
  # Unity configuration
-Create a new project in Unity and import the package RegLogSystem.unitypackage found in the list above.
+Create a new project in Unity and import the package <i>RegLogSystem.unitypackage</i> found in the list above.
  # Google Chrome configuration
 Turning on 'less secure apps' settings as mailbox user.
  <br>